Best Child Bike Seats in Australia 2026

 Pros

-- CyclingDeal Front Child Seat keeps the child ahead of you, which can make slower rides feel more interactive.
+• CyclingDeal Front Child Seat keeps the child in view, which can make short, slower rides easier to monitor.

 Cons